andela-technology/qualified-docs/content/creating-content/challenges/guides/pandas.md

 import pandas as pd

 def get_first_row(df: pd.DataFrame) -> pd.DataFrame:
-    """ return the first row in the df
+    """return the first row in the df

     >>> get_first_row(pd.DataFrame({"a": [1, 2]}))
        a